-All products in this section have my full approval, otherwise I would not be using or promoting them.
-I am in no way sponsored by any of these companies, nor do they pay me to put anything on this website.
-I post this kind of stuff because I think it’s helpful for others, allowing you to make informed decisions and buy gear that works, without wasting time and money on gear that doesn’t!
+I post these kind of lists because I think it’s helpful for others, allowing you to make informed decisions and buy gear that works, without wasting time and money on gear that doesn’t!

 - Nikon D800

 - Vello Camera Timer / Remote – Works great.
 You really don’t need to spend 160$ on the Nikon Timer, unless you really really want to.
 These both work just the same in my opinion:)